Startup Biz Hub Logo

 The pawnshop industry fills a need that the banking system cannot cover.
 A bank loan generally takes time to process, time which the average pawn shop client does not have.
 The concept of easy cash is the reason why most people are drawn to pawnshops instead of banks or other lending institutions.

-Simply put, pawnshop owners or pawnbrokers offer high interest short-term credit to their clients.
-The amount of loan is dependent on the value of the pledged good.
+Simply put, pawnshop owners or pawnbrokers offer high-interest short-term credit to their clients.
+The amount of the loan is dependent on the value of the pledged good.
 Compared to banks, pawnshops provide an easy and quick way to loan money.

-• One, a client brings an item (usually but is not limited to jewelry) to be used as collateral for a loan.
+• One, a client brings an item (usually not limited to jewelry) to be used as collateral for a loan.

 • Two, the pawnbroker assesses the value of the item and proposes a loan amount.
 It is vital therefore for the pawnbroker to be adept in testing the authenticity and value of precious metals and gems.
-If the client is agreeable to the amount, he or she then enters into a transaction with the pawnbroker which culminates with the latter lending the client the money.
+If the client is agreeable to the amount, he or she then enters into a transaction with the pawnbroker which culminates with the latter lending money to the client.
 The pawnbroker then issues a pawn ticket wherein the following information is indicated: the item’s description, the amount of money loaned, and the date the money is due back.

-• Three, the client repays the loan after the given period of time and to get the pledged item back.
+• Three, the client repays the loan after the given period of time and gets the pledged item back.

 • Four, in case the client fails to repay the loan, the pawnbroker gets to keep the item.